 Some reading experiences are more personal than others and such was the case here.
 Schmidt completely surpassed my expectations with her careful plotting and thoughtful writing.
 Every single piece of Break Me Like a Promise matters and every piece works to make the whole even more powerful.

 The thing that really shines in this novel are the characters–especially Maggie.
 I identified a lot with Maggie and was deeply affected by her journey in this novel.
 That (along with the stellar plot and writing) is what made Break Me Like a Promise a standout novel for me.

 I’ve talked before about hitting a rough patch a couple of years ago.
 I wrote a guest post about that overwhelming feeling of being in over my head and feeling lost.
 I even talked about seeing some of that struggle mirrored in a different book.
 I’ve started thinking of that time as triage because I was just going day-to-day and trying to get through because it was too hard and too scary to try and think further ahead.

-Possible Pairings: Six of Crows by Leigh Bardugo, White Cat by Holly Black, Strings Attached by Judy Blundell, Unspoken by Sarah Rees Brennan, Heist Society by Ally Carter, The Brokenhearted by Amelia Kahaney, Once a Witch by Carolyn MacCullough, Jellicoe Road by Melina Marchetta, Lock & Mori by Heather W. Petty, It Wasn’t Always Like This by Joy Preble, Daughter of Deep Silence by Carrie Ryan, Vicious by V. E. Schwab, All These Things I’ve Done by Gabrielle Zevin
+Possible Pairings: Six of Crows by Leigh Bardugo, White Cat by Holly Black, Strings Attached by Judy Blundell, Unspoken by Sarah Rees Brennan, Heist Society by Ally Carter, The Brokenhearted by Amelia Kahaney, Once a Witch by Carolyn MacCullough, Jellicoe Road by Melina Marchetta, Lock & Mori by Heather W. Petty, It Wasn’t Always Like This by Joy Preble, Daughter of Deep Silence by Carrie Ryan, Vicious by V. E. Schwab, Places No One Knows by Brenna Yovanoff, All These Things I’ve Done by Gabrielle Zevin

 *An advance copy of this title was provided by the publisher for review consideration*